2600hz/kazoo/doc/blog/storage.md

 The most frequent request is to put call recordings (and voicemail) into a company's existing storage system, be it [Google Drive](https://en.wikipedia.org/wiki/Google_Drive), [Amazon S3](https://en.wikipedia.org/wiki/Amazon_S3), or what have you.
 This makes a lot of sense for companies with compliance requirements, service providers that want to use the media (perhaps run voicemail through an [ASR engine](https://en.wikipedia.org/wiki/Speech_recognition) and provide a transcript), or folks that just want to save a sweet voicemail from their loved one somewhere they can enjoy it at their leisure.

 Other requests that have come up have been having the ability to save [CDRs](https://en.wikipedia.org/wiki/Call_detail_record) directly to a provider's database or spreadsheet.
-This eases the provider's abililty to bill, analyze usage patterns, etc.
+This eases the provider's ability to bill, analyze usage patterns, etc.

 Other possibilities include: